imsethuraman/Model-Car-Database-with-MySQL/README.md

 -- Query Description:
 -- This SQL query retrieves payment information made by customers before or on December 31, 2003.
 -- It selects customer numbers, payment dates, and payment amounts from the "payments" table.
--- The results provide insights into payment activities before the specified date.

 SELECT customerNumber,
        paymentDate,